Nursery / Meithrin

 The Nursery is open every afternoon, 1pm-3pm, 5 days a week.

-Our theme for his term is “Sparkling Celebrations”
+Our theme for this term is “Lovely Llandudno”

 Within the 8 week period the children will be…